dannylindquist/omnistore/readme.md

 Learning about constructing objects and creating js libraries.
 Its just another state management solution that may or may not be awful.
 I'm learning okay!.

+I like the idea of having the mutation of the data in the same class/file that it is used for display.
+We will see how it goes.
+More of an experiment.

+!!!API SUBJECT TO CHANGE!!!

 ## Install

 ```sh